 What is the child car seat law in Michigan?

-- Children under 4 years of age must be “properly” secured in a “child restraint system” and positioned in a motor vehicle’s “rear seat.”
+- Children under 8 years of age must be secured in a booster seat.
+(MCL 257.710d(2)(c)(ii))

 How can I be sure I have a safe toddler car seat?

-When using a child car seats, Krystal Kleidon, a paramedic who runs the Australia-based women’s blog Project Hot Mess, says parents should always be sure they are strapping their children in properly by determining:
+When using a child car seat, Krystal Kleidon, a paramedic who runs the Australia-based women’s blog Project Hot Mess, says parents should always be sure they are strapping their children in properly by determining:

 - How tight am I making the straps on my child’s seat?